 MDOC Victim Services Offered

-- Collecting and Routing Victim Impact Statements and Pecuniary Loss Affidavit’s
+- Assistance with Victim Impact Statements and Pecuniary Loss Affidavit’s

 - DOC Victim Impact Statement Guide